sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/secure-an-api.md

 Access lists for API and versions:

 - `access_right_array`: The list of APIs security policy has access to.

+Path-based permissions for API:

+- `allowed_urls`: Restrict access per path and per method to specific portions of the API

 Usage Quota fields: